aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 2.3 Canny Gradient

 In this step, we are going to find the intensity gradient (G) of the image.
-Before that, we have to used the value for the first derivative in the horizontal direction (Gx) and the vertical direction (Gy), returned by a edge detector (Roberts, Prewitt, Sobel, etc.). *Sobel Detector* is exactly what we used.
+Before that, we have to use the value for the first derivative in the horizontal direction (Gx) and the vertical direction (Gy), returned by an edge detector (Roberts, Prewitt, Sobel, etc.). *Sobel Detector* is exactly what we used.

 Before processing gradient, we should export a module, used for operating pixels easily, which is named as Pixel.